rmusab/rmusab.github.io/_pages/teaching.md

 In this section, I have curated resources that have been instrumental in my research.
 The aim is to provide valuable resources for those exploring these subjects independently.

+### General Machine Learning & Theory

+- Yandex's online [machine learning textbook](https://education.yandex.ru/handbook/ml) is designed for those who are not afraid of mathematics and want to delve into ML technologies, covering classical theory to cutting-edge topics, with new chapters to be added regularly.

+- [A visual introduction to information theory](https://colah.github.io/posts/2015-09-Visual-Information/).
+This post explores the fundamentals of information theory, including optimal encoding, entropy, cross-entropy, mutual information, and other essential concepts that underpin how machine learning models learn from data.

 ### Natural Language Processing (NLP)

 - A wonderful [introductory course on NLP](https://lena-voita.github.io/nlp_course.html) from [Lena Voita](https://lena-voita.github.io/).
 It covers basic topics in a very beginner-friendly and visual format.
 Moreover, each chapter contains research-oriented questions that can inspire a reader to think about the learned material in novel ways.